EMPLOYMENT LAW NEWS

 Colorado’s Rulemaking Process

 Typically, in late September, Colorado’s Division of Labor Standards and Statistics (“Division”) initiates the rulemaking process for several of its wage and hour rules.
 A hearing date is then set with a public comment period on the proposed changes.
-After comments are considered and the public hearing takes place, the Division officially publishes the updates, usually in mid-November.
+After comments are considered and the public hearing takes place, the Division officially publishes the updates, usually in November or December.

-In this instance, the Division completed its rulemaking on Nov.
-9, 2023, when it adopted its minimum wage rates under the Publication and Yearly Calculation of Adjusted Labor Compensation Order (“PAY CALC Order”), now in effect as of Jan.
-1, 2024.
+In this instance, the Division completed its rulemaking in mid-December when it adopted its minimum wage rate changes under the Publication and Yearly Calculation of Adjusted Labor Compensation Order (“PAY CALC Order”), now in effect as of Jan.
+1, 2026.

 Exempt Salary Threshold Updates

-In addition to the 2024 PAY CALC Order, Colorado employers must direct their attention to local jurisdictions that updated their minimum wage rates on Jan.
-1, 2024.
+Colorado employers must also direct their attention to local jurisdictions that updated their minimum wage rates on Jan.
+1, 2026.

 As a refresher, in 2019, Colorado reversed course and adopted House Bill 19-1210, which repealed its previous law prohibiting local governments from adopting their own minimum wage ordinances.
 In the first few years post-repeal, only Denver adopted a minimum wage ordinance with a higher wage than the state.
-However, this changed in 2023 when both Edgewater and unincorporated Boulder County adopted their own local minimum wage ordinances.
+However, this changed in 2023 when both Edgewater and unincorporated Boulder County and adopted their own local minimum wage ordinances.
+Then, the City of Boulder followed suit in 2024.

 Managing Updates to Minimum Wage Rates